Connect Akto with Cloudflare Container

 }

-async function sendToAkto(request, requestBody, response, responseBody, env) {
+async function sendToAkto(request, requestBody, response, responseBody, env, extra) {

 const aktoAPI = "https://<your-ingestion-service-address>/api/ingestData";